-Big plane lands at small NY airport during storm
+Huge plane lands at small NY airport during storm

 The Singapore Airlines flight originated in Frankfurt, Germany.

-The runway was long enough but the gates were too small for the plane.
+The runway was long enough for the world’s largest passenger plane, but the gates were too small for it.
 Passengers took a portable stairwell onto the tarmac and walked into the airport building.
 Then the airline provided ground transportation.

 Most Read Stories